 5 Useful Business Accounting Tips

-Tip #1: Open a Dedicated Business Financial Account
+Tip #1: Open a Dedicated Business Bank Account

 Start-ups may think it’s forgivable to start with their personal accounts, but drawing the line between your personal and business expenses is crucial if you don’t want to get tangled in a financial mess.
 Imagine the chaos it would be to tell your grocery purchases from your professional investments once tax season comes around.